Noles55/DeckoratorFrontend/README.md

 # DeckoratorFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-## Development server

-Run `ng serve` for a dev server.
+## Getting started from scratch

+Go to [Angular Local Setup Tutorial](https://angular.io/guide/setup-local) and follow the Prerequisites and Install the Angular CLI steps.

+## Start the app

+Run `ng serve --configuration=<env>` to start server pointed at aws resources for a specific environment.
+Available environments are `dev` and `production`.
+Please provide actual ratings for decks submitted in the production environment.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding